 Consumers will want to find out whether a particular electric range meets federal Energy Star standards.
-Modern appliances in general are much more environmentally friendly than in years past.
+Modern appliances, in general, are much more environmentally friendly than in years past.
 People should also check to make sure any given electric range will operate on their existing household electrical current, as it is possible to find an electric range in both 220V and 110V models.
-It is important to note that it is necessary to plug an electric range into a dedicated circuit in order to prevent electrical problems and to keep the home safe.
+It is important to note that it is necessary to plug an electric range into a dedicated circuit to prevent electrical problems and to keep the home safe.

-A drop-in electric range is so called because it usually fits into a space within the kitchen cabinetry and will generally have some type of woodwork trimming it out to give it a built-in appearance.
-A slide-in style electric range fits inbetween two lower cabinets and is self contained.
-All it needs is to be plugged in to an appropriate outlet.
+A drop-in electric range is so-called because it usually fits into space within the kitchen cabinetry and will generally have some type of woodwork trimming it out to give it a built-in appearance.
+A slide-in style electric range fits in between two lower cabinets and is self-contained.
+All it needs is to be plugged into an appropriate outlet.
 It does not have a built-in back-splash, but the controls are toward the back on the cook-top.

 Most Recent Articles